warp-build/warp/www/docs.warp.build/docs/index.md

 # How do I get started?

-We welcome you to our <a href="http://waitlist.warp.build/">early-access waitlist</a> to make sure we get you onboard as soon as Warp works for your use-case.
+We welcome you to <a href="https://warp.build/discord">join our community</a> to make sure we get you onboard as soon as Warp works for your use-case.